-- > Wireless Radio Displays whether the wireless function is enabled or not. - Wireless Network Name Also called the SSID (Service Set Identification).
-Enter a value of up to 32 characters.
-The same name must be assigned to all wireless devices in your network.
-The default SSID is set to be TP-LINK_2.4GHz_XXXXXX.
+- Wireless Radio Enable or disable the wireless radio by choosing from the drop-down list. - Wireless Network Name Enter a value of up to 32 characters.
+The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test.

-Region - Select your region from the drop-down list.
-This field specifies the region where the wireless function of the Router can be used.
-It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+This field specifies the region where the wireless function of the router can be used.
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
+If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - This field determines the wireless mode which the router works on. - > Channel Width - Select any channel width from the drop-down list.
+The default setting is automatic, which can automatically adjust the channel width for your clients.

-Limited by local law regulations, version for North America does not have region selection option.

-- Band This field displayed the operating frequency being configured. - > Mode - This field determines the wireless mode which the Router works on. - 11b only Select if all of your wireless clients are 802.11b. - 11g only Select if all of your wireless clients are 802.11g. - 11n only- Select only if all of your wireless clients are 802.11n. - 11bg mixed Select if you are using both 802.11b and 802.11g wireless clients. - 11bgn mixed Select if you are using a mix of 802.11b, 11g, and 11n wireless clients. - > Channel Width - Select any channel width from the drop-down list.
-The default setting is "Auto", which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
-If you select "Auto", then the AP will select the best channel automatically.

-Wireless Security

 - Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the Router without encryption. - Enable Security (WPA-PSK/WPA2-PSK) It's selected by default, with the default PSK password the same as the default PIN code. - No Change If you chose this option, wireless security configuration will not change!
+If disabled, the wireless stations will be able to connect the router without encryption.
+It is strongly recommended that you choose one of following options to enable security. - Enable Security (WPA-PSK/WPA2-PSK) Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.